Sheathing the Exterior of the Winnipeg Manitoba Temple

 Installing Asphalt at the Winnipeg Manitoba Temple

-Pavers have begun installing asphalt in the parking lots surrounding the Winnipeg Manitoba Temple and adjoining stake center.
+Pavers have begun installing asphalt in the parking lots surrounding the Winnipeg Manitoba Temple and adjoining meetinghouse.
 Soft landscaping is also underway with trees being planted along the driveway that leads to the temple complex.
-Excellent progress has been achieved on the brick exterior of the stake center.
+Excellent progress has been achieved on the brick exterior of the meetinghouse.

 Enclosing the Winnipeg Manitoba Temple